-In 2019-22, SCC engaged in several key projects that supported student equity.
-To increase access, enrollment, retention, completion and transfer of disproportionately impacted students, the College established targeted outreach and support programs that particularly reach out to and support these populations, the majority of whom are students of color.
-These programs provide in-person orientations, summer bridge programs, financial aid assistance, supplemental instruction, mentoring, transfer preparedness workshops, basic needs resources, and more.
-Students Overcoming Adversity and Recidivism (SOAR) Program serves formerly incarcerated, juvenile detention students, foster youth (through its Guardian Scholars component), and unhoused students facing unique barriers and who need academic and other support services while in college.
+In 2019-22, Solano Community College engaged in several key projects that supported student equity.
+To increase access, enrollment, retention, completion, and transfer of disproportionately impacted students, Solano established targeted outreach and support programs that reach out to and support these populations, the majority of whom are students of color.
+These programs provide in-person orientations, summer bridging programs, financial aid assistance, supplemental instruction, mentoring, transfer preparedness workshops, basic needs resources, and more.
+The Students Overcoming Adversity and Recidivism (SOAR) Program serves formerly incarcerated, juvenile detention students, foster youth (through its Guardian Scholars component), and unhoused students facing unique barriers and who need academic and other support services while in college.

-The African American Male Education Network Development (A2MEND) Chapter was established to support AA male students and to address documented inequities in the postsecondary education of students of color.
-AA male students are provided with mentoring; weekly mental health and wellness discussions; academic success and leadership development workshops; community service opportunities; and activities that build a sense of brotherhood and support for others.
-The IMANI Sisterhood Program is a newer program supporting Black/African American women, creating a safe space for students to establish connections with peers, faculty, and staff who share common backgrounds and experiences.
-The program focuses on the academic and personal growth and development of students and building community on campus.
+The African American Male Education Network Development (A2MEND) Chapter was established to support Black and African American male students and to address documented inequities in the postsecondary education of male students of color.
+Black and African American male students are provided with mentoring; weekly mental health and wellness discussions; academic success and leadership development workshops; community service opportunities; and activities that build a sense of brotherhood and support for others.
+The IMANI Sisterhood Program is a newer program supporting Black and African American women, creating a safe space for students to establish connections with peers, faculty, and staff who share common backgrounds and experiences.
+The program focuses on the academic and personal growth and development of students, and fosters community building on campus.

-The College supported equity-focused professional development through Teaching for Equity (T4E).
-T4E is a faculty led initiative that began with a small cohort model and expanded to learning communities in which faculty discussed and addressed equity issues in the classroom, including creating an inclusive environment, assessment strategies, culturally responsive content, and race and equity literacy.
-In 2022, T4E launched a new Academy Series, an ongoing monthly program with a specific focus on classroom instruction.
-With the goal of centering the student experience, program topics have included: developing a student-centered syllabi; OER, ZTC, and low-cost courses.
+Solano Community College supported equity-focused professional development through Teaching for Equity (T4E), a faculty led initiative that began with a small cohort model 3 years ago and expanded to learning communities in which faculty discuss and address equity issues in the classroom: creating an inclusive environment, assessment strategies, culturally responsive content, and racial and equity literacy.
+In 2022, T4E launched a new Academy Series, an ongoing monthly program with a specific focus on classroom instruction themes.
+With the goal of centering the student experience, program topics have included developing student-centered syllabi and strategies to expand OER and Zero Textbook Cost courses.
 The college's leadership team also participated in bi-monthly Management4Equity workshops during the 2021-22 academic year.

-Other SEA initiatives included expanded support for the Puente Project, the Targeted Academic Persistence (TAP) Program which focuses on students facing probation and academic dismissal; the Teachers Apprentice Program which embeds TAs in college-level English classes to provide an additional layer of student support; and the Academic Athletic Mentoring Program (AAMP) which provides 1:1 mentoring to students and help navigating through the college experience and the student athlete commitment.
+Other student equity initiatives included expanded support for the Puente Project, the Targeted Academic Persistence (TAP) Program which focuses on students facing probation and academic dismissal, the Teachers Apprentice Program which embeds TAs in college-level English classes to provide an additional layer of student support, and the Academic Athletic Mentoring Program (AAMP) which provides 1:1 mentoring to students and help navigating through the college experience and the student athlete commitment.

-The Wellness Center, a newly established project in partnership with Solano County's Behavioral Health and Office of Education, provides students with a safe place on campus to participate in diverse activities, e.g. LGBTQ+ support groups; social, psychoeducation, and cultural activities; fun outings and activities.
-In addition, weekly mental health and life coaching sessions and regular workshops with motivational guest speakers are provided to African American students at the college.
+The Wellness Center, a newly established project in partnership with Solano County's Behavioral Health Department and Office of Education, provides students with a safe place on campus to participate in diverse activities, e.g. LGBTQ+ support groups, socio-cultural activities, fun outings and celebratory events.
+In addition, weekly mental health and life coaching sessions and regular workshops with motivational guest speakers are provided to Black and African American students in person at the college and via Zoom.